Artificial Grass Installation Cost

 This job involves using a lawn scarifier to remove the old turf and up to 20cm of soil.
 The ground is then levelled out and prepared for the installation of your fake grass.

 If you want to save money, then you could remove the turf yourself with a spade and turf cutter.
-This will cost you around £40 – £150 to hire for the day.
+This will cost you around £40 to £150 to hire for the day.
 This tool lifts the existing grass, along with any plant matter, in preparation for your artificial grass installation.

 Artificial Grass Removal Cost